dzulfiqarfr/jakpost-graphics/2021/2021-12-11-affluent-retire-early/README.md

 # Overview

-This article takes a look at the latest survey of the affluent on their retirement plan.
+This article takes a look at the latest survey of the affluent on their retirement plan and compare it with the general population.
 Read the article on [this link](https://www.thejakartapost.com/business/2021/12/10/majority-of-affluent-indonesians-plan-to-retire-early.html).

 # Data